 The design of cookie banners is legally significant.
 Data protection law stipulates certain requirements for effective consent.
 Nevertheless, many cookie banners are designed manipulatively and steer users towards consent, criticizes the State Commissioner for Data Protection.
 Data protection Lower Saxony.
-In a recent case, the Supervisory authority enforced: Anyone who offers a clearly visible "Accept all" button must also provide an equivalent button for "Reject all".
+In a recent case, the supervisory authority has enforced this: Anyone who offers a clearly visible "Accept all" button must also provide an equivalent button for "Reject all".

 Dispute over cookie banner ends up in administrative court

 The case in question concerned the cookie banner of a large media company in Lower Saxony.
 The data protection supervisory authority of Lower Saxony (the State Commissioner for Data Protection of Lower Saxony, LfD) had ordered the company to redesign its banner.
 The reason was that the existing banner did not offer users a real choice between using cookies or not.
-The authority criticized the fact that before setting unnecessary Cookies no informed and voluntary Consent of the users is obtained.
+The authority criticized the fact that no informed and voluntary consent was obtained from users before unnecessary cookies were set.

 The media company countered that their cookie consents were effectively obtained.
-Furthermore, the company denied that it personal data to process cookies.
+Furthermore, the company denied processing any personal data at all.
 It also questioned the competence of the data protection authority for cookie issues.

 The company resisted this order and took the matter to court.
 The administrative court (case no. 10 A 5385/22) therefore had to decide on the legality of the official intervention.